 - Risks.
 If you’re healthier now than you were when you took out the policy, talk to your insurer to see if you can negotiate a new rate.
 For example, if you quit smoking, lost weight or started exercising regularly, you may be able to negotiate for a lower premium.

-2. Surrendering your life insurance policy
+2. Surrendering your permanent policy

 If your life insurance policy has a cash value, you may be better off surrendering it to your insurance company and taking the profit — minus any fees.
-Talk to your insurer to find out how much you can get for surrendering your policy and compare it with the sale value.
+Talk to your insurer to find out how much you can get for cashing in your policy and compare it with the sale value.

 3. Cancel your existing policy and find a cheaper alternative